Smooth Bump Functions

 \(\lim_{s \to \infty} s^k e^{-s} = \lim_{s \to \infty} s^k / e^{s}\), which is zero because the exponential

-dominates every power — a fact established by \(k\) applications of L'Hôpital's rule, or directly from the series
+dominates every power.
+That domination follows from \(k\) applications of L'Hôpital's rule, or directly

 \[